ralphqq/dc-alerts-service/README.md

 * User management (signup, authentication, and opt-out) with Django
 * Web crawling with multiple Scrapy spiders
 * Asynchronous task handling through Celery and Redis
-* Periodic tasks managed with Celery Beat
+* Periodic background tasks managed with Celery Beat
-* Unit and integration tests done with unittest and Selenium
+* Unit and integration tests done with unittest and Selenium, along with QUnit for JavaScript/jQuery code

 ## Environment Variables
 Make sure to supply the appropriate values for the following variables in the `.env` file which is saved in the project root directory: